php-telegram-bot/core/README.md

 The bot is able to recognise commands in a chat with multiple bots (/command@mybot).

-It can execute commands that get triggered by chat events.
+It can execute commands that get triggered by chat events:

-Here's the list:

 - *StartCommand.php* (A new user starts to use the bot.)
 - *NewChatMembersCommand.php* (A new member(s) was added to the group, information about them.)